-Lesbian, gay, bisexual, and transgender (LGBT) people in America still do not enjoy the same civil rights as heterosexual Americans.
+Lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ+) people in America still do not enjoy the same civil rights as heterosexual Americans.

 In New York State, gay and lesbian people gained protection from discrimination in 2003, but transgender people still can still lose their homes and their jobs simply because of their gender identity or expression.